electron/electron/docs/api/app.md

 Emitted when `webContents` wants to do basic auth.

-The default behavior is to cancel all authentications, to override this you should prevent the default behavior with `event.preventDefault()` and call `callback(username, password)` with the credentials.
+The default behavior is to cancel all authentications.
+To override this you should prevent the default behavior with `event.preventDefault()` and call `callback(username, password)` with the credentials.